Given Missouri’s large size and location in the heart of the Midwest.

 1. Hentz Orb Weaver

 But can also be found indoors where they seek out a dark area, such as between couch cushions.
-Unlike most spiders inject venom with their fangs before wrapping prey up in silk strands.
+Unlike most spiders, they inject venom with their fangs before wrapping prey up in silk strands.

-Moreso, Larinia directa will bite its victim than take off.
-The venom acts like an anesthetic causing its victim to feel painlessly unaware.
+Moreover, Larinia Directa will bite its victim rather than take off.
+The venom acts like an anesthetic, causing its victim to feel painlessly unaware.
 While the spider begins feasting on their body fluids.

 2. Orchard Orbweaver

 The Orchard Orbweaver is also known as the Pink Spotted Orbweaver.
-It’s a beautiful spider, with a cream and dark green back, the abdomen being yellow, red-orange, and black striped.
+It’s a beautiful spider with a cream and dark green back, and the abdomen is yellow, red-orange, and black-striped.
 This colorful spider prefers dense trees that have plenty of foliage.

-Moreso, their webs can be up to four feet wide!
-If you ever find one outside their habitat, they are likely looking for food or establishing a new home.
+Moreover, their webs can be up to four feet wide!
+If you ever find one outside their habitat, they will likely seek food or establish a new home.

 3. Spined Spider